hovig88/CMEECourseWork-Remote/README.md

 ### Week 1

-This directory includes scripts/commands and data related to the first week's practicals/assignments.
+This directory includes code and data related to the first week's practicals/assignments and in-class scripts.

 In the first week, the following sections were covered: